joealewine/blockchain-rhos/howto/console-deploy-k8-firewall.md

 ```
 {:codeblock}

 After you save and edit the file, run the following commands to add the file to your cluster and add the policy to your namespace.
-Replace `<NAMESPACE>` with your namespace.
 ```
-kubectl apply -f ibp-psp.yaml -n <NAMESPACE>
+kubectl apply -f ibp-psp.yaml
 ```
 {:codeblock}